Skip to main content

 • if you break a term of your tenancy

 You should get a notice in writing.
-It should say when your tenancy will end and give you a number of days notice before you have to leave.
+It should say when your tenancy will end and give you at least:

 • 40 days’ notice, if you have a fixed term of 4 months or more